At a glance

 Some deductions need careful calculation – for example, if you use your car for both work and personal trips, you can’t claim 100% of the costs.
 The same applies to a home office.
 Keep clear records so you can justify your claims if required.

 Not sure what you can claim?
-See our Small business tax deductions NZ article for a full breakdown of deductible expenses.
+See our guide to maximise your 2026 tax return with the right small business deductions for a full breakdown of deductible expenses.

 GST and PAYE mistakes are some of the most common tax errors for small businesses.
 If your business is registered for GST or has employees, now is the time to review your records and fix any errors before the new financial year.